 Before implementing the emergency action plan, the employer must designate and train enough people to assist in the safe and orderly emergency evacuation of employees.

 General training for your employees should also address the following:

 Educate your employees about the types of emergencies that may occur and train them in the proper course of action.
 The size of your workplace and workforce, processes used, materials handled, and the availability of onsite or outside resources will determine your training requirements.

 If training is not reinforced, it will be forgotten.
 Consider retraining employees annually.

 Effective plans often call for retraining employees at least annually and include drills in which employees can practice evacuating their workplace and gathering in the assembly area.

 You also may want to train your employees in first-aid procedures, including protection against bloodborne pathogens; respiratory protection, including use of an escape-only respirator; and methods for preventing unauthorized access to the site.

 Once you have reviewed your emergency action plan with your employees and everyone has had the proper training, it is a good idea to hold practice drills as often as necessary to keep employees prepared.
-Include outside resources such as fire and police departments when possible.
-After each drill, gather management and employees to evaluate the effectiveness of the drill.
-Identify the strengths and weaknesses of your plan and work to improve it.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.